dadavidson/dadavidson.github.io/_posts/2021-07-15-career-lessons.md

 2. Keep your distance from people who will never admit they are wrong.
 3. Sit with warriors.
 The conversation is different.
 4. Don't care about who's doing better than you.
 Be better than yourself yesterday.
-5. Make things modular.
+5. Build things with growth and modularity in mind.
 6. Nobody is irreplaceable.
 7. Have a big vision, but execute incrementally.
-8. Beware of people who ask for a template instead of charging forward.
+8. Encourage and lift up others selflessly.
-9. When things get political, get valuable.
+9. Be valuable and create value.
-10. NEVER give up!
+10. Never give up!

 _- D_